codeforamerica/cfa_email_parser/README.md

 Next you will need to define an HTTP API resource that can accept POST requests with `Content-Type: application/www-form-urlencoded`.
 This POST request will contain the contents of the email, but parsed into [various fields](http://sendgrid.com/docs/API_Reference/Webhooks/parse.html#-Parameters).

 Finally, you will need to associate the email address you chose with the URI of the HTTP API resource you created.
-This association is made in the `config/routes.yml` file, by adding a line that looks like this:
+This association is made in the `config/routes.yml` file (in this project), by adding a line that looks like this:

    `louisville-jail-reports@parser.codeforamerica.org: http://yourapp.com/resource/to/handle/parsed/email`